 Rolex Watches – 10 Things You Didn’t Know

 The Rolex universe is endlessly fascinating.
 Simultaneously part of popular culture while setting the standard for prestige watch-making across the globe, Rolex has many hidden depths.
-Suttons and Robertsons probably know more than most about this iconic brand, with over a century’s experience of buying, selling providing loans against Rolex watches.
-Let’s take a look at 10 things you didn’t know about this awe-inspiring Swiss watch brand.
+Let’s take a look at ten things you didn’t know about the Swiss watch brand.

 1. Rolex’s London Connection

-As luxury London pawnbrokers that offer loans against Rolex, we’re not altogether surprised about Rolex’s London connection.
-Operating in London in 1905 as a watch assembler, the company used to import quality Swiss watch parts assemble them into English watch cases.
-Costly taxes forced them to close their UK office for good in 1919 settle in Switzerland.
+As luxury watch specialists based in London, we’re not surprised about Rolex’s London connection.
+Operating in London in 1905 as a watch assembler, the company used to import quality Swiss watch parts and assemble them into English watch cases.
+Costly taxes forced them to close their UK office for good in 1919 and settle in Switzerland.

 2. Rolex – Is that a Wilsdorf You’re Wearing?

-Hans Wilsdorf Alfred Davis, opened Wilsdorf & Davis Ltd in London in 1905.
-In 1908, Hans Wilsdorf then opened a Swiss office with the registered trademark ‘Rolex’ adopted the Rolex brand name in 1915.
+Hans Wilsdorf Alfred Davis opened Wilsdorf & Davis Ltd in London in 1905.
+In 1908, Hans Wilsdorf then opened a Swiss office with the registered trademark ‘Rolex’ and adopted the Rolex brand name in 1915.

 3. Rolex R&D – Serious Science